 Once a year, we participate in the survey of the non-profit organisation CDP (formerly Carbon Disclosure Project) to assess our environmental impact on climate change and water.
 CDP provides an assessment system and classifies companies into the levels Disclosure, Awareness, Management and Leadership.
-In 2019, we only achieved the "Disclosure" level, but through more detailed information on our activities and measures, we were classified as Management level in the reporting year.
-We also received a B rating in the areas of climate change, water and supplier engagement, with A being the best result and D- the worst.
+We received a B rating in the areas of climate change and water and an A- for supplier loyalty, with A being the best result and D- the worst.